kenken64/NUSISS-DevOpsEng/workshop/workshop4.md

 * Access to this url : https://nusiss.ngrok.io/
 * AWS Region: Sydney (ap-southeast-2)

+## Notes
+* Please do not include the $ sign as part of the command.

 # Setting up EC2 instances for puppet

 ## Creating EC2 Key pair